 It might lower your tax bill compared to a sole proprietorship

-Corporations pay tax at a special corporate tax rate that is different from (and often lower than) the individual tax rates you pay when you run a sole proprietorship.
-This is especially true under the new Tax Cuts and Jobs Act, which reduced the C corp tax rate to a flat 21%…
+Corporations pay tax at a special corporate income tax rate that is different from (and often lower than) the individual tax rates you pay when you’re a sole proprietor.
+This is especially true under the Tax Cuts and Jobs Act, which reduced the C corp tax rate to a flat 21% of all business income.

 It opens the business to investment

 Incorporating makes it a lot easier for others to invest in your business, mainly because it lets you issue stock (i.e. shares in the company) and have shareholders.
 Investors are a lot more willing to give you money if they get a stock certificate in exchange for it, rather than a simple handshake or IOU.